 The results for the supply side are presented in Figure 3.
-The figure depicts the trend in oil share of electricity production for countries with supply-side institutions in our sample (solid line), along with the estimated level of oil share in the counterfactual scenario that these countries were not characterized by supply-side institutions.
+The first panel depicts the trend in oil share of electricity production for countries with supply-side institutions in our sample (solid line), along with the estimated level of oil share in the counterfactual scenario that these countries were not characterized by supply-side institutions.
 As the figure shows, the evolution of oil share of electricity production for countries with supply-side institutions is well matched with the counterfactual until the 1973 oil shock, but a large divergence opens thereafter, with oil share in treated countries falling relatively rapidly.
-As we show in the supporting information, the difference between treated and counterfactual countries is statistically meaningful based on uncertainty estimates from the parametric bootstrap procedure.
+The second panel shows that the difference between treated and counterfactual countries is statistically meaningful based on uncertainty estimates from the parametric bootstrap procedure.
+In the supporting information, we also include results from placebo tests that alter the treatment year.